Everything You Need to Know About Your Myrtle Beach Vacation

 Mandated Face Coverings for Horry County (Unicorporated areas of the beach)

-The Horry County Council has passed an ordinance calling for the use of face masks in public places.The ordinance states that all customers and employees at retail businesses, including grocery stores, pharmacies and hair salons, are required to wear masks.
+The Horry County Council has passed an ordinance calling for the use of face masks in public places.The ordinance states that all customers and employees at retail businesses, including grocery stores, pharmacies and hair salons, are encouraged to wear masks.
 But when it comes to restaurants, the ordinance shows that only employees are required to wear masks.
-The mandate expired October 31st, 2020 with no extension ordered.
-However, it was strongly encouraged to still maintain social distancing and face coverings inside area businesss.
+The original mandate expired October 31st, 2020 with no extension ordered.
+However, it is still strongly encouraged to maintain social distancing and utilize face coverings inside area businesses.

 Exemptions to the ordinance include: